-Seth J. Feintuch is an associate in the firm’s Florida Insurance Litigation Group.
+Seth J. Feintuch is a principal in the firm’s Florida Insurance Litigation Group.
 His practice focuses primarily on the representation of insurers in first-party property claim disputes, including the defense of litigated claims, as well as pre-litigation claims investigation and evaluations that include suspected fraudulent claims and claims that present post-loss duties compliance implications, and coverage questions.
 Seth’s passion for novel and interesting legal issues, as well as his emphasis on promptness and diligence have helped him achieve favorable results for insurers during the course of his career, including multiple summary judgment wins, awards of sanctions in his clients’ favor, and exposure of bad actors perpetrating insurance fraud.

 Prior to joining Bressler, Seth represented insurers in the handling and defense of residential and commercial first-party property insurance claims throughout the State of Florida, including assisting insurers in the investigation of suspected fraudulent claims, assisting insurers in the implementation and refinement of claims handling practices, and providing legal guidance on pre-litigation coverage questions and insurance regulatory inquiries.
 In addition, Seth has represented business owners and insurers in personal injury, premises liability, professional liability, and products liability matters, as well as in commercial disputes.

 Seth earned his J.D. from the University of Miami School of Law and graduated cum laude, from Hofstra University, where he earned a B.A. in Political Science while minoring in General Business.